1 Scope of the Policy

 5.1 The University will initially review the application on academic grounds.
 If the University does not consider that the applicant is qualified, it will not offer a place and no further action will be taken.

-5.2 Where an applicant who has declared a relevant conviction is academically qualified and the University wishes to make an offer, he/she will be sent a letter (Appendix 1) requesting the details surrounding the conviction, together with any mitigating circumstances to support the application.
-This will be undertaken prior to any offer being made.
-The applicant will also be asked to supply character reference, including where relevant that of a probation officer.
+5.2 Where applicants who have declared a relevant conviction are academically qualified, they will be sent a form requesting the details surrounding the conviction, together with any mitigating circumstances to support the application.
+The applicant will also be asked to supply character reference/s, including that of a probation officer where relevant.

 5.3 If the applicant fails to respond by the specified date, the application will not be processed.
 This date will be set taking into account any relevant UCAS deadlines for applications

-5.4 If at any stage, by any means, information subsequently reveals a relevant criminal conviction that has not been previously declared, the application will not normally be processed.
+5.4 If at any stage, by any means, information subsequently reveals a relevant criminal conviction that has not been previously declared, processing of the application will normally be paused.

-5.5 On receipt of the further information, the Admissions Office shall refer all information, including the Application Form where relevant, any accompanying documentation and details of the nature of the offence(s) and conviction(s), to the Head of Admissions who will convene a panel as set out below.
+6.1 On receipt of the necessary information, the Admissions Office shall refer all information, including the application form, any accompanying documentation and details of the nature of the offence(s) and conviction(s), to a senior member of Admissions staff.
+For minor relevant offences, a decision on an offer may be made at that stage.

 - Statement if submitted